-There’s an old cookbook that starts a recipe for rabbit stew with the helpful instruction: “First, you catch the rabbit.”
-We’ll assume that you’ve already taken the first vital step in planning a wedding, which is getting engaged to someone charming, delightful, and good for the long haul.
-That accomplished, you could conceivably finish off the project by going down to the local government service center, getting a license, and getting married, all in less than two weeks’ time.
-Anything additional you do is gravy, and that’s an important thing to remember when people are telling you that you “have to” have a ring bearer, an ice sculpture, or a pale blue garter.
+With that accomplished, you could conceivably finish off the project by going down to the local government service center, getting a license and getting married, all in less than two weeks’ time.
+Anything additional you do is gravy and that’s an important thing to remember when people are telling you that you “have to” have a ring bearer, an ice sculpture, or a pale blue garter.
 But let’s face it – most of us want the gravy.

 Step 1: Brainstorm with Fiancé

 The two most important people on your wedding day are the bride and groom.
-That means you have first-line responsibility for thinking about what sort of celebration will please the hosts (if either set of parents seems inclined to whip out a charge card and offer to pay), the guests, and of course yourselves.
+But this should be balanced by also thinking about the celebration that will please the hosts (if either set of parents is inclined to whip out a charge card and offer to pay) and your the guests.
 So planning starts by talking about what it might be practical, appropriate, and fun to do.

 - What do the families expect from a wedding?
 Will there be major problems if you want to do something different?